I've learned many things over the past thirty years and some lessons play out in my mind over and over.

 • I avoid perfectionists and physicists for software development.
 New development has too much ambiguity and their ego can't deliver a flawed product.
 Because nobody writes perfect software.

-• If I offer a 5-year old child a platinum coin or a candy bar, they're always gonna take the candy bar because it's what they know.
+• If I offer a 5-year old child a platinum coin or a candy bar, they're always gonna choose the candy bar because it's what they know.
 The software world is filled with 5-year old kids.

 • Organizational problems are often treated as technical problems because nobody recognizes it or wants to deal with it.
-It's safer to say "Our e-commerce system is broken" than to ask "How did we hire a moron?".
+It's safer to say "Our e-commerce system is broken" than to ask "Why did we hire a moron?".